 Most organisations will have a whistleblowing policy, which should usually be followed unless the particular circumstances make that untenable – in which case the individual should make the disclosure to a prescribed person e.g. a relevant body with regulatory or supervisory powers.

-If because of making a protected disclosure, you are then subjected to detrimental treatment, for example you are given a pay cut, are selected for redundancy or capability proceedings are commenced against you – without reasonable grounds – or indeed if you are dismissed, then you should consider bringing a claim to a tribunal alleging detriment and/or unfair dismissal on the grounds of making the disclosure.
+If because of making a protected disclosure, you are then subjected to detrimental treatment, for example, you are given a pay cut, are selected for redundancy or capability proceedings are commenced against you – without reasonable grounds – or indeed, if you are dismissed, then you should consider bringing a claim to a tribunal alleging detriment and/or unfair dismissal on the grounds of making the disclosure.

 A dismissal may be considered ‘automatically unfair’ by a tribunal if it considers it wholly or mainly attributable to making a protected disclosure.
-If you are successful at tribunal, you will be awarded compensation consisting of loss of earnings and in detriment cases, an award for injury to feelings.
+If you are successful at a tribunal, you will be awarded compensation consisting of loss of earnings and, in detriment cases, an award for injury to feelings.
 Compensation for automatic unfair dismissal and detriment are uncapped, so tribunal awards can be very high.

 If you think you have been treated unfairly or victimised because of raising concerns at work on an issue of malpractice, then you need to act quickly to protect any legal claims.
-The deadline to pursue a claim is three months less one day from the dismissal or act of detriment and the ACAS Early Conciliation process must be followed.
+The deadline to pursue a claim is three months, less one day from the dismissal or act of detriment and the ACAS Early Conciliation process must be followed.